Undergraduate Course: Scottish Literature and the Religious Imagination (THET10066)

 |School||School of Divinity

 |Credit level (Normal year taken)||SCQF Level 10 (Year 3 Undergraduate)

 |Summary||Scottish Literature and the Religious Imagination introduces students to the work of some of the key writers dealing with faith and fiction in Scotland from the Romantic period to the late twentieth century.
 Students are encouraged to explore the connections between a varied range of Scottish poets, authors, and dramatists in their evolving national, historical, social and theological contexts.

-This course has a programme of a weekly lecture and seminar.
-On the basis of students' preparatory reading of a range of literary texts and other writings, seminars will be used to explore and compare the connections between Scottish authors, poets, and dramatists in their evolving religious and social milieus.
-Preparation for seminars will also depend on student discussion in advance in autonomous learning groups.
+This course has a programme of one lecture per week, followed by one seminar per week.
+On the basis of students¿ preparatory reading of a range of literary texts and other writings, seminars will be used to explore and compare the connections between Scottish authors, poets, and dramatists in their evolving religious and social milieus.
+Preparation for seminars will also depend on students meeting in advance in autonomous learning groups.
 These groups will discuss key theological, ethical and religious themes in the texts.
 Groups will present the findings of their discussions in the forms of written reports on Learn, informal class discussion, and formal presentations in the seminar.